A Fourier-Space Approach to Physics-Informed Magnetization Reconstruction from Nitrogen-Vacancy Measurements: Derivation of the Fourier-Space Upward Continuation Operator

 \section{Derivation of the Fourier-Space Upward Continuation Operator}

-This section details the analytical derivation of the transfer function used to upward continue magnetic stray fields from a discretized simulation grid to an arbitrary measurement height.
-This formulation accounts for the finite volume averaging inherent in finite-difference discretizations and allows for continuous differentiability with respect to the sensor position.
+This section details the analytical derivation of the transfer function used to upward continue magnetic stray fields from a discretized simulation grid to an arbitrary measurement height (effective distance).
+This formulation accounts for the finite volume averaging inherent in finite-difference discretizations and allows for continuous differentiability with respect to the effective distance $d_\mathrm{NV}$.